Go Ad-Free

 People’s Pharmacy Perspective:

 We are not advocating that the FDA ban ibuprofen or naproxen.
 We would like to see these drugs continue to be sold without a prescription.
-But we would like them sold behind the counter with a pharmacist’s consultation rather than in convenience stores or super markets.
+But we would like them sold behind the counter with a pharmacist’s consultation rather than in convenience stores or super markets, especially in large bottles.

 That way people could be warned about symptoms to be alert for and drug interactions that could be dangerous.
 Doctors who prescribe NSAIDs like celecoxib, diclofenac or meloxicam get detailed warning information about heart attacks, strokes, gastrointestinal bleeding, ulceration and perforation, liver toxicity, hypertension, heart failure, kidney toxicity and serious skin reactions.
 They are told to: